LLP Group Governance

 - Senior Partner Sounding Board which provides a forum for the Senior Partner to benefit from reverse mentoring by colleagues in the early years of their careers.

 - Viva Engage, an internal social media platform used by colleagues and as a mechanism for informal updates from members of the senior leadership team.
-There are a number of communities on Viva Engage in addition to the diversity networks though which colleagues can connect, such as the Great Outdoors, Menopause and AI at DACB.
+There are a number of communities on Viva Engage in addition to the diversity networks through which colleagues can connect, such as the Great Outdoors, Menopause and AI at DACB.

 - Regular colleague surveys using Peakon, a colleague listening tool that helps us better measure engagement.
 After each survey we discuss the results with our colleagues and action accordingly.
 Current areas of focus include reward, leadership development, career progression and wellbeing.